aunghtet-star/beanstack_e-commerce-small-enterprise-structure/.github/CI_CD_DOCUMENTATION.md

 ## 🔄 CI/CD Flow

-The CI/CD pipeline follows a **quality gate** approach:
+The CI/CD pipeline follows a **strict quality gate** approach:

 ```
-Push to main/develop ──┬─► Laravel Tests ──┬─► Code Quality ──┬─► Deploy to Production
+Push to main ──┬─► Laravel Tests ──┬─► Code Quality ──┬─► Quality Gate Check ──┬─► Deploy to Production
-                       │                   │                   │
+               │                  │                  │                        │
-                       └─► ❌ Fail         └─► ❌ Fail         └─► ✅ Deploy
+               └─► ❌ Fail        └─► ❌ Fail        └─► ❌ Block Deployment   └─► ✅ Deploy + Auto Migrate
 ```

-### Quality Gates
+### Quality Gates Process
-1. **Laravel Tests** must pass (including 80%+ coverage)
+1. **Laravel Tests** run automatically on push to main
-2. **Code Quality** checks must pass (Pint, PHPStan, Security Audit)
+2. **Code Quality** checks run automatically on push to main
-3. **Only then** does deployment proceed automatically
+3. **Deploy workflow** checks the status of both prerequisite workflows
+4. **Only if both pass**: Deployment proceeds with automatic database migration
+5. **If either fails**: Deployment is blocked and the workflow fails with clear error message

-### Manual Deployment
+### Auto-Migration Safety
-You can still trigger deployment manually using the workflow dispatch, but this bypasses the quality gates and should only be used for emergencies.
+- Database migrations run automatically during successful deployments
+- Uses `--force` flag to ensure migrations run in production
+- Prevents deployment with outdated database schema
+- All migrations are tracked and version-controlled

 ## 🚀 Setup Instructions
 Runs on every push and pull request to `main` and `develop` branches.